Focusing on today and the future

 as to the 11 western states.

-Today, the Sagebrush Ecosytem Program, is an integrated, multi-disciplined, multi-agency effort with a shared goal of addressing the threats and challenges to this critical ecosystem for today and into the future.
-Read on to learn about the history, organizational structure, and activities of Nevada's Sagebrush Ecosystem Program or download the July 2014: Progress Report.
+Today, the Sagebrush Ecosystem Program, is an integrated, multi-disciplined, multi-agency effort with a shared goal of addressing the threats and challenges to this critical ecosystem for today and into the future.
+Read on to learn about the history, organizational structure, and activities of Nevada's Sagebrush Ecosystem Program or download the Latest Progress Report.

 Sagebrush Ecosystem Council Members